How to Turn Off the Power in Your Home

-Start every electrical project with the most important safety measure—de-energizing the wires and devices you're working on.
-We'll show you how to make sure the power to your home circuits has been turned off.
-Our information will also help you know what to do when receptacles or lights suddenly go dead, which may indicate that a circuit has overloaded.
+Start every electrical project with the most important safety measure—turning off the power to the wires and devices you're working on.
+We'll show you how to make sure the power to your home circuits has been switched off so you can safely proceed with electrical work.
+Our guide will also help you know what to do when receptacles or lights suddenly go dead, which could indicate that a circuit has overloaded.

-You may find more than one service panel, especially in an older home.
+When locating your home's service panel, you might find more than one, especially in an older home.
 Subpanels are sometimes added to older systems to expand the number of circuits.
-De-energize these just as you would a fuse or breaker in a main service panel.
+Turn off the power on these just as you would a fuse or breaker in the main service panel.

-You may need to get at the panel in the dark or in a hurry during an emergency.
-Make sure all adults in your home know where to find the panel.
-Keep the path to the panel clear and don't lean things against it.
+During an emergency, you might need to get at the service panel in the dark or in a hurry.
+Make sure all adults in your home know where to find the breaker box.
+Keep the path to the panel clear and don't lean anything against it.

-Open the door to get to the fuses or breakers inside.
-If the panel appears damaged or if loose wires are visible, call a professional electrician to check it.
+Once you've located the breaker box in your home, open the door to get to the fuses or breakers inside.
+If the service panel appears damaged or if loose wires are visible, call a professional electrician to check it.

 To turn off power to the entire house, flip off the main breaker, usually a double-width switch located at the top of the service panel.
-You may need to have a flashlight handy when you turn off power.
+You might need to have a flashlight handy when you turn off power to your home.